YunYun5/Blackjack-Game/README.md

 - As a user, I want to be able to increase or decrease my Bet between rounds to my liking
 - As a user, I want to be able to save the state of the game (the deck and hands) and my balance aswell as my current bet when I want to
 - As a user, I want to be able to load the state of the game (the deck and hands) and my balance aswell as my old bet when I want to

+## Instructions for Grader:
+- Note: Once the application is launched the Hit and Stand button will be disabled this is because the user needs to first place a bet.
+So when the application is launched just choose a bet you want by clicking on the chips.
+You can increase your bet by continuously clicking on different chips.
+Your current bet will be displayed on the bottom right and to submit the bet you just have to click stand or hit.

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on the hit button which will add another card to your "the players" hand.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking on the stand button which will add cards to the dealers hand until the games conditions are met.
+- You can locate my visual component by just looking at the screen.
+Both the cards appearing after pressing hit, or stand and the chips are all visual components
+- You can save the state of my application by clicking the save button at any time.
+- You can reload the state of my application by clicking the load button at any time.
+(Note: The fields and the state of the application gets reloaded when you click load.
+But to see the effects of the reload you will need to click on one of the chips and place a bet.
+This was designed like this because I did not want a user to place a bet after seeing their cards because that is not how the game is traditionally played.
+But like staed this is completely visual the game gets reloaded just not displayed until a bet is placed.)